 Building Product Ecosystems To Boost Personalization

-Several big market giants like Apple have already adopted the strategies to build their product ecosystem which makes the brand immortal in the marketplace.
+Several big market giants like Apple have already adopted the strategies to build their product ecosystem, making the brand immortal in the marketplace.
 You must have seen how Apple has moved ahead in creating gadgets like iPhone, Apple TV, iTunes for streaming music, and MAC.

-They can do this by partnering with other tech companies that act as a white label service company for them.
+They can partner with other tech companies that act as a white label service company for them.
 How does it help them?
-This maximizes their consumer retention while boosting their customer’s lifetime value.
-Old school businesses used to rely on one-on-one services to build customer relationships but the game has changed.
+It maximizes their consumer retention while boosting their customer’s lifetime value.
+Old school businesses rely on one-on-one services to build customer relationships, but the game has changed.

 With advanced technological developments and rigorous research, brands have managed to change the dimensions of doing business.
-They now aim to create interconnected products and services which allow the consumer to make quick buying decisions as they get everything under one single roof.
+They now aim to create related products and services that allow consumers to make quick buying decisions as they get everything under one roof.

 Understanding The Emotions Of The Customers

-The roots of strong consumer-business relationships are based on trust.
+The roots of consumer-business solid relationships are based on trust.
 It’ll be a new challenge for brands and businesses to build trust among their customers on a digital or a virtual level.
-But technological advancements like machine learning and artificial intelligence will allow brands in getting to know more about their audiences.
+But technological advancements like machine learning and artificial intelligence will allow brands to know more about their audiences.

 Internet algorithms and ML-based (machine learning) data are running together.
-This allows the program in understanding and interpreting the data with much more effectiveness.
+It allows the program to understand and interpret the data with much more effectiveness.

-Machine learning can grab the emotions of a user, which allows you to detect some intimate information about your customers, like how do they feel, whether they are excited about something, do they exercise daily, do they wish to have a fitness regime, are they sad, or lonely.
+Machine learning can grab a user’s emotions, which allows you to detect some personal information about your customers, like how do they feel, whether they are excited about something, do they exercise daily?
+Do they wish to have a fitness regime?
+Are they sad or lonely?

-Many brands are also focusing on voice-based data results like if you’re having a stuffy nose they’ll quickly suggest you some medicines or some recipes to cure your cold.
-The same strategies can be used by health and fitness brands, healthcare brands, etc. Similarly, several streaming platforms are also analyzing the way you feel, based on your mood they’ll show you results like the music of a specific genre, or films that match your current mood.
+Many brands are also focusing on voice-based data results like if you have a stuffy nose, they’ll quickly suggest some medicines or some recipes to cure your cold.
+The same strategies can be used by health and fitness brands, healthcare brands, etc. Similarly, several streaming platforms also analyze how you feel based on your mood; they’ll show you results like the music of a specific genre or films that match your current mood.